ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 [C library](https://en.cppreference.com/w/c/memory).

 This will assume you just need `malloc` and `free`.
-Start with those and write out their behaviours, as the programmer using your allocator will see.
+Start with those and write out their behaviors, as the programmer using your allocator will see.

 There will be a function, `malloc`.
 It will:
 * Take a size in bytes as a parameter.